-Our debt balance as of December 31, 2023 was \$10.1 million, including our finance lease obligations.
+Our debt balance as of March 31, 2024 was \$4.3 million, including our finance lease obligations.
 As previously disclosed in our Form 10-K for the fiscal year ended September 30, 2023, at such date we were not in compliance with the Debt to EBITDA and Fixed Charge Coverage Ratio financial covenants under our Loan Agreement.
 On December 5, 2023, we entered into a Forbearance & Modification Agreement (the "Forbearance Agreement") with UMB Bank related to such non-compliance, pursuant to which UMB Bank agreed to forbear from exercising its rights and remedies available to it as a result of such defaults.
 We will be operating under the terms of such Forbearance Agreement through January 17, 2025 (the "Forbearance Period").

 The Forbearance Agreement also amends the Loan Agreement to, among other things, (i) increase the availability under the revolving line of credit from \$8.0 million to \$14.0 million (the "Revolver"), and (ii) reduce the term loan commitment from \$12.0 million to \$4.4 million (the "Term Loan").
 The Revolver maturity date was extended one year to January 17, 2025 and the Term Loan maturity date was extended one year to January 17, 2029.
 Both the Revolver and the Term Loan have a floating per annum rate of interest equal to the Prime Rate, adjusted daily, plus the Applicable Margin (as such terms are defined in the Loan Agreement).
 We are required to pay a non-utilization fee equal to 0.125% of any unused portion of the Revolver in excess of any letter of credit obligations.
 As of September 30, 2023, no amounts were borrowed against the Revolver and there were no letters of credit outstanding.
 As of the effective date of the Forbearance Agreement, \$10.0 million will be drawn under the Loan Agreement, which includes \$4.4 million under the Term Loan and \$5.6 million under the Revolver.
-As of December 31, 2023, \$5.6 million was borrowed against the Revolver, and there was an outstanding letter of credit in the amount of \$0.3 million.
-In January 2024, we made a \$2.0 million principal payment on the Revolver.
+As of March 31, 2024, \$4.2 million was outstanding on the Term Loan, no amounts were borrowed against the Revolver, and there was an outstanding letter of credit in the amount of \$0.3 million...